mjgarciamoran/hearthstone_bgs_db_S11/README.md

 # Hearthstone Battlegrounds Leaderboard Database — Season 11 (08/2025)

+This repository contains the results of my data-fetching project focused on Hearthstone Battlegrounds leaderboards.
+The motivation behind this project is to collect high-frequency time series data.

+---

+## What is Hearthstone?

 Hearthstone is an online card game developed by Blizzard Entertainment.

+---

+## Data source

 Player rating data is published in on Blizzard’s official website and is also available through their API.
 Players and their rankings are distributed across **two game modes** (battlegrounds, battlegrounds duo) and **three regions** (EU, US, AP).